SumoLogic/sumologic-documentation/blog-service/2024-06-22-observability.md

     image_url: /img/release-notes/rss-orange.png
 ---

 We are happy to introduce a new update for handling missing data in window and threshold-based Service Level Objectives (SLOs).
-Previously, any window without data was treated as a successful window and the threshold condition check was skipped.
-With this update, for windows without data the threshold will be compared against **zero** to determine whether they are successful or not.
-Below are some of the key advantages of this change:
+Previously, any window without data was treated as successful, and the threshold condition check was skipped.
+With this update, for windows without data, the threshold will be compared against **zero** to determine their success or failure.

-* **Enhanced Accuracy**.
-Treating missing data as zero prevents incorrect assumptions about data quality, leading to more reliable SLO evaluations.
-* **Consistency**.
-Ensures uniformity in data treatment across different intervals, improving the overall consistency of SLO calculations.
+This change will enable expressing SLOs where missing data represents unsuccessful windows with ease.
+For example, consider an SLO definition where one expects a non-zero number of heartbeat log messages to be present in a given window.
+Previously, such windows were treated as successful by default.
+But with this update, modelling such cases will become much easier.